 Don’t forget to pick up all the souvenirs while you’re there —and, of course, get one or two things for yourself too, of course.

-Looking to engage with the local community or just kick back and relax in the heart of the city?
-The Commons, which opened in downtown Minneapolis in 2016, this 4.2-acre central park is a fantastic spot to catch a local event, get some exercise, or enjoy a day in the fresh air.
+Engage with the local community or just kick back and relax in the heart of the city at The Commons.
+Opened in Downtown Minneapolis in 2016, this 4.2-acre central park is a fantastic spot to catch a local event, get some exercise, or enjoy a day in the fresh air.

-Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is well-maintained.
-The Commons offers free community events all through the year, from workshops to concerts to farmer’s markets, and much more.
+Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is pretty and well-maintained.
+The Commons offers free community events all through the year, from workshops to concerts to farmer’s markets and much more.

-If you’re looking to travel like a local, head to The Commons and check out whatever event they have on this week.
-It’s always different and entertaining, and definitely worth adding to your next Minneapolis trip itinerary!
+If you’re looking to travel like a local, head to The Commons and check out whatever event is on this week.
+It’s always unique and entertaining—and definitely worth adding to your Minneapolis trip itinerary!

-Want to inject some culture into your Minneapolis escapade?
-Check out what’s on at the beautifully designed Guthrie Theater.
+Inject some culture into your Minneapolis escapade at the beautifully designed Guthrie Theater.
 Perched on the riverfront, this landmark performing arts venue is one of the most popular attractions in Minneapolis, hosting a variety of performances throughout the year.

-Founded by the world-renowned theater director Sir Tyrone Guthrie in 1963.
+The venue was founded by the world-renowned theater director Sir Tyrone Guthrie in 1963.
 The Guthrie Theater was relocated to its current location in 2006 and quickly became a Minneapolis hub for all things performing arts.
-With approximately nine productions a year, there’s a good variety of popular and lesser-known shows to dive into at the Guthrie Theater.
+With approximately nine productions a year, there’s a variety of popular performances and lesser-known shows to dive into at the Guthrie Theater.

-If theater isn’t your thing but you’re into architecture, head down to the Guthrie to check out the building.
-Designed by Jean Nouvel, it’s a sight to behold.
-Be sure to bring your camera with you to snap photos from every angle!
+If theater isn’t your thing, but you’re into architecture, be sure to head down to the Guthrie to check out the building.
+Designed by Jean Nouvel, the $125-million building is a sight to behold.
+Don’t forget to bring your camera with you to snap photos from every angle!

 The Mall of America

-Known as the largest mall in the United States, the Mall of America is not your average shopping experience.
+As the largest shopping mall in the United States, the Mall of America is not your average shopping experience.
 With interactive experiences from Nickelodeon, Crayola, and even an aquarium, there’s plenty to keep the kiddos entertained here.
-Add in the shops and other amenities on offer, and you could literally spend your entire trip here!
+Add in hundreds of shops and other amenities on offer, and you could literally spend your entire trip here!

 After a long day of exploring the Mall of America, kick back in the food court, complete with over 60 vendors to choose from.
 You’ll truly be spoiled for choice with this behemoth of a Minneapolis tourist attraction!

-Now, Minneapolis might not be the first place you’d think of if you were looking for a spot with authentic Latin American cuisine.
-But the bustling Mercado Central will prove that thought completely wrong!
+Minneapolis might not be the first place you’d think of for authentic Latin American cuisine.
+But the bustling Mercado Central in the Phillips neighborhood might prove otherwise!

-Located on Lake Street and Bloomington Avenue, the Mercado Central is easy to spot thanks to the beautiful, vibrant murals and the heavenly smells.
+Located on Lake Street and Bloomington Avenue, Mercado Central is easy to spot, thanks to the beautiful, vibrant murals and the heavenly smells.
 The market offers over 35 vendors, all specializing in different foods and produce.
-There’s something delicious here for everyone, and the perfect low-key place to spend a couple of hours.

-Whether you’re in need of a spot for lunch, or you want to pick up some high-quality produce to whip up dinner with, the Mercado Central is one of the most popular things to do in Minneapolis, MN.
+Whether you’re craving a tasty spot for lunch or want to pick up some high-quality produce to whip up dinner with, visiting Mercado Central is one of the most popular things to do in Minneapolis, MN.

 Fort Snelling State Park

-Consider yourself a history buff?
-Well, no Minneapolis visit is complete without a trip to Fort Snelling State Park.
-Located southeast of the city in Saint Paul, this Minnesota state park is one of the top Minneapolis points of interest for historical sightseeing.
+For history buffs, no Minneapolis visit is complete without a trip to Fort Snelling State Park.
+Located southeast of Minneapolis in Saint Paul, this Minnesota state park is one of the area’s top points of interest for historical sightseeing.

 Home of historic Fort Snelling, the state park was the site of a training center for Union soldiers during the American Civil War.
-Fort Snelling was initially used in 1819 and was only decommissioned after the end of the Second World War, so there’s over 200 years of military history at this site.
+Fort Snelling was initially used in 1819 and was only decommissioned after the end of the Second World War.
+Over 200 years of military history predate the current site.

 Prior to the US military usage of the site, the Dakota people, who refer to the area as Bdote, lived here, amassing almost 10,000 years of history.
 With re-enactments from different eras, Fort Snelling State Park truly is history coming to life.